 2. Monasterio Santa María de La Rábida/ Santa María de La Rábida Monastery

-One of the other Christopher Columbus sites in Spain located near the Caravel Dock Museum – La Rabida Monastery (Monasterio Santa María de La Rábida in Spanish).
-It is a Franciscan monastery of Gothic-Mudejar style, built in the 14th-15th centuries.
+One of the top Christopher Columbus sites in Spain is located near the Caravel Dock Museum: it´s La Rabida Monastery (or Monasterio Santa María de La Rábida in Spanish).
+You can not place this 14/15th century Franciscan monastery on the list of the most beautiful monasteries in Spain.
+But its historical significance is quite undeniable.

 Also read: The Most Beautiful Cathedrals in Spain